nihalinel/resourcely/README.md

 ## Acknowledgments

-- This README was created using [gitreadme.dev](https://gitreadme.dev) — an AI tool that looks at your entire codebase to instantly generate high-quality
+- This README was created using [gitreadme.dev](https://gitreadme.dev) — an AI tool that looks at your entire codebase to instantly generate high-quality README files.